mail2sada/Golang-Batch2/03_Array_Slice/README.md

             }

     4. Initialising specific elements in array
     We can intialize the specific elements of an array.

+        Syntax:
+            var array[size]type = [size]type{idx1:val1, idx2:val2, idx3:, val3,... size}

     5. Initialising array with ellipses
     6. len function